kitodo/kitodo-production/Kitodo/src/test/resources/testdata_dump_readme.txt

 pw=tester

 This script creates a database of the name 'testdata'.
-You need to extend rights for the goobi user for this database 'testdata' in MySQL.
+You need to extend rights for the kitodo user for this database 'testdata' in MySQL.